dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 var ints = objects.where((e) => e is int);
 {% endprettify %}

-This is verbose, but, worse, it returns an Iterable whose type probably isn't what you want.
+This is verbose, but, worse, it returns an iterable whose type probably isn't what you want.
 In the example here, it returns an `Iterable<Object>` even though you likely want an `Iterable<int>` since that's the type you're filtering it to.